TouhouOML/TouhouOML/docs/thbwiki.md

 One of the most useful public services provided by THBwiki is the [Music Data API](https://thwiki.cc/%E5%B8%AE%E5%8A%A9:%E9%9F%B3%E4%B9%90%E8%B5%84%E6%96%99API), which contains information about over 10,000 Touhou music albums.
-Unfortunately, only fanworks (and their corresponding originals) are included.
+Unfortunately, only fanworks (and their corresponding original titles) are included.

-It's not possible to query information about the original soundtracks themselves, such as the games names, levels and locations where they appear, the associated characters, the soundtrack titles (in English, Japanese or Simplified Chinese), or the author's commentary.
+It's not possible to query information about the original soundtracks themselves, such as the games names, levels and locations where they appear, the associated characters, the soundtrack titles (in English, Japanese, Simplified Chinese), or the author's commentary.

-During my development of this Touhou soundtrack finder tool, several kinds of black magic have been discovered, which exploits some lesser-known features within the MediaWiki API or Wikitext syntax.
+During my development of this Touhou soundtrack finder tool, several kinds of black magic have been discovered, which exploits some lesser-known features within the MediaWiki API and Wikitext syntax.

 These special findings are documented here.

-## Obtain All Touhou OST Title Table Mappings
+## Obtain All Touhou OST Title Mapping Tables

 To canonicalize Touhou soundtrack titles in Japanese, English and Simplified Chinese, THBwiki uses a custom MediaWiki extension known as *Table Mapping*.